-movements of people.
-The former includes manufacturing services relating to physical inputs belonging to other countries, and maintenance and repair services, but accounts for only about 2 per cent of total African services exports.
 The latter - "other services" - in the African context includes primarily other business services, such as research and development services; professional and management consulting services; technical, trade-related and other business services; telecommunications services; and government services.
-These remained relatively more stable in 2020, with telecommunications services actually growing by 11 per cent.
+These remained relatively more stable in 2020, with telecommunications services growing by 11 per cent.